akshell/docs/ref/ak/db.rst

 ================

-The `db.js`_ file alters the :func:`db.create` function to support a human-friendly syntax and adds the :meth:`~Selection.getOne` :class:`Selection` method.
+The `db.js`_ file alters the :func:`db.create` function to support a human-friendly syntax and adds the :meth:`getOne` :class:`Selection` method.
 Facilitation of database management is the goal of this module.

 .. _human_friendly_db_create: